AWS Step Functions

 โ Answer & Explanation

-C โ The Map state iterates over an array, applying the same workflow to each item.
+C โ Map iterates over an array, applying the same logic per item.
 MaxConcurrency controls parallelism.
-Parallel runs different branches simultaneously, not the same branch for each item.
+Parallel runs different branches, not the same one per item.

 Q2.
-A payment workflow needs to pause and wait for a manual approval that may come hours later via an API call.
-Which pattern enables this?
+A payment workflow needs to pause for manual approval that may come hours later.
+Which pattern?

 A) Wait state with a fixed duration